 Moms are strong!

-Finally, strength exercise involves the use of an external load, or body weight to produce resistance.
+Finally, strength exercise involves using an external load, such as body weight, to produce resistance.
 It’s essential for muscle strengthening and bone loading and an important consideration for a postpartum exercise plan.
-It will help with many of the activities new moms need to do, most notably those that require lifting and carrying baby.
+Strength exercises will help with many of the activities new moms need to do, most notably those that require lifting and carrying babies.

-Start with body weight exercise before using an external load.
-You could start with something simple, such as learning how to do a bodyweight squat.
+Start with bodyweight exercise before using an external load.
+You could start with something simple, such as learning to do a bodyweight squat.
 Make sure you have been cleared to exercise beforehand, and ask a qualified trainer if you’re not sure whether a particular exercise is right for you.

 Incorporate a combination of these three forms of exercise into your postpartum exercise plan.
-This will help you develop a balanced, strong, flexible and healthy body.
-Even beginning with as little as five or ten minutes of something will be a perfectly awesome start.
+This will help you develop a balanced, strong, flexible, and healthy body.
+Even beginning with as little as five or ten minutes of something will be an awesome start.

 The final two tips are practical ones to help get you out there and doing it!